 If a woman has some of the following warning signs, she may have diabetes.
 Women with diabetes do not always have all of these signs.
-But the more signs a woman has, the more likely it is that she has diabetes.

-- She had diabetes in a past pregnancy.

-- One of her past babies was born very big (more than 4 kilograms or 9 pounds), or was ill or died at birth and no one knows why.

-- She is fat.

 - She is thirsty all the time.

 - She has frequent yeast infections.

 - Her wounds heal slowly.

 - She has to urinate more often than other pregnant women.

-- Her womb is bigger than normal for how many months she has been pregnant.
+- Her womb is bigger than expected for how many months she has been pregnant.

 When a woman has diabetes, her body cannot use the sugar in her blood.
-There is a blood test for diabetes.
-Ask your local health department if they can give the test.
+Your local health department may be able to give a blood test for diabetes.
 The best time to do this test is at about 6 months (24 weeks) of pregnancy.